semrush/intergalactic/website/docs/layout/grid-system/grid-system.md

 The grid has functionality for responsive layouts.
 You can change width and offsets of the columns depending on the screen size.

-> 💡 The grid works as desktop first, as our products are designed to work primarily on the desktop.
+> 💡 The grid works as desktop first, as our core products are designed to work primarily on the desktop.

 @example responsive

 @## Responsive alternative API

-We have added an alternative api for responsive.
-It seems to us that it is more laconic.
+We have added an alternative API for responsive grids.
+It's more laconic.

 @example alternative